docs/open-reusables/README.md

 * To open a reusable or variable file:

-   Either select some text containing a reusable or a variable, or just click inside a reusable or variable to place the cursor there, then use the keyboard shortcut to run the extension:
+   Either select some text containing a reusable or a variable, or just click inside a reusable or variable to place the cursor there, then press:

    **Mac**: <kbd>control</kbd> + <kbd>command</kbd> + <kbd>o</kbd>

    **Windows**: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>o</kbd>

-* To open a reusable or variable file:
+* To copy a reusable or variable file:

-   Either select some text containing a reusable or a variable, or just click inside a reusable or variable to place the cursor there, then use the keyboard shortcut to run the extension:
+   Click inside a reusable or variable to place the cursor there, then press:

    **Mac**: <kbd>control</kbd> + <kbd>command</kbd> + <kbd>c</kbd>

    **Windows**: <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>c</kbd>

-Alternatively run the extension from the command palette by choosing **Open reusable file**.
+Alternatively run the extension from the command palette by choosing **Open reusable file** or **Copy the reusable at the cursor position**.

 ## Installing the extension